 For example, a lucid dreamer could predict the sinking of the Titanic by asking for the name of the ship, the number of people on board, the number of victims, and the time and location that the ship would go down.
 Having access to such explicit information would leave little doubt as to the existence of precognitive dreams.

 This sort of anecdote doesn't really help us.
-If anything, it casts more doubt over the reliability of so-called psychic dreams, and may even hinder genuine attempts to investigate the nature of any subconscious sixth sense while dreaming.
+If anything, it casts more doubt over the reliability of so-called psychic dreams, and may even hinder genuine attempts to investigate the nature of any unconscious sixth sense while dreaming.

-If nothing else, we can gain future insight from our lucid dreams by taking advantage of the subconscious intuition principle I mentioned earlier.
-If Mary had a subconscious inkling that she was pregnant, it would be quite easy to ask her lucid dreaming self whether this was the case.
-Other lucid dreamers, while talking to their subconscious self, ask for personal insights that would otherwise go under the conscious radar.
-It's a great way to get to know your subconscious mind.
+If nothing else, we can gain future insight from our lucid dreams by taking advantage of the unconscious intuition principle I mentioned earlier.
+If Mary had a unconscious inkling that she was pregnant, it would be quite easy to ask her lucid dreaming self whether this was the case.
+Other lucid dreamers, while talking to their unconscious self, ask for personal insights that would otherwise go under the conscious radar.
+It's a great way to get to know your unconscious mind.